- Over 1 Million Braces Sold Worldwide

 Are you looking for foot supports that will provide immobilisation following surgery, something that will protect an injury or maybe something to manage a pre existing issue or condition?

 The options can seem endless but at the Össur Webshop we are here to help, so if you are unsure which foot supports will work best then you can chat to us online, drop us an email or even just pick up the phone and speak to a member of our team.
+All of our foot supports and walker boots are NHS recommended.

 The motion of the foot is controlled by the ankle joint and numerous other structures such as muscle and tendons.
 The achilles tendon is the thickest and strongest tendon in the body, connecting the calf muscles to the heel.
 When these muscles contract they pull the tendon and lift the heel, allowing for locomotion.
 At the front of the leg, running down the shin, is a muscle which works to lift foot upward at the toes.
 The function of this muscle can be affected by muscle weakness or nerve problems following a stroke.
 If this muscle doesn’t function correctly it can cause the foot to drag during walking, this condition is known as foot drop.